 Modern Bioswales and Detention to the Rescue

 Located outside of the City of Houston in Fort Bend County, the single-family residential project known as Camellia is a great example of how Stormwater Multifunctional Design can benefit the community, future residents, and the developer of the project.
-An evolution of Low Impact Development (LID) techniques, the Stormwater Multifunctional Design approach increased lot yield and saved noteworthy development costs.
+An evolution of Low Impact Development (LID) / Green Stormwater Infrastructure (GSI) techniques, the Stormwater Multifunctional Design approach increased lot yield and saved noteworthy development costs.